lmc-eu/matej-client-php/README.md

 ### Request batch of recommendations/item sortings

 Use `campaign()` builder to request batch of recommendations and/or item sorting for multiple users.
-Typical use case for this is generating emailing campaigns.
+Typical use case for this is generating email campaigns.

 ```php
 $matej = new Matej('accountId', 'apikey');